Stewed Meyer Lemons for Yogurt Bowls

 Instructions

-• Slice½ the meyer lemon, leaving the rind on, into 8 pieces.
-Reserve the remaining half lemon for future use.
+• Slice ½ meyer lemon, leaving the rind on, into 8 pieces.
+Make sure to remove any seeds.
+Reserve other side of lemon for future use in recipe.

-• Add the sliced lemon, water and sugar to a small saucepan and bring to heat over low-medum heat.
+• Add the sliced lemon, water and sugar to a small saucepan and bring to heat over low-medium heat.

 • Cook for 15-20 minutes, squeezing the reserved half of lemon about 10 minutes into cooking.

-• Once lemon has thickened, spinkle nutmeg over top.
+• Once lemon has thickened, sprinkle nutmeg over top.

 Nutrition

-Keyword baked egg breakfast, fruit compote, make ahead breakfast, stewed fruit, yogurt bowls
+Keyword fruit compote, meyer lemons, stewed fruit, yogurt bowls

 Tried this recipe?Let us know how it was!